Joan Dillon: Biography

 After her marriage to Prince Charles of Luxembourg she discovered an interest in wine and the family interest in Haut-Brion.
 From 1975 to 2008, Joan Dillon held the presidency of Domaine Clarence Dillon.
 Her husband, Philippe de Noailles, Duc de Mouchy, was general manager.
 Under their direction the company bought Château La Mission Haut-Brion, Château Laville Haut-Brion and Château La Tour Haut-Brion in 1983.
 In 2008, Prince Robert of Luxembourg, her son by her marriage to Prince Charles of Luxembourg, became president of Domaine Clarence Dillon.

 Wine Enthusiast Magazine describes Dillon as "a larger-than-life lady, with an indefinable, cultured, mid-Atlantic accent."

 Family

-Dillon married firstly in Paris, France, on 1 August 1953 James Brady Moseley, nephew of U.S. Treasury Secretary Nicholas F. Brady.
+Dillon married firstly in Paris, France, on 1 August 1953 James Brady Moseley, great-grandson of industrialist Anthony N. Brady, grandnephew of philanthropist Nicholas Frederic Brady and first cousin of U.S. Treasury Secretary Nicholas F. Brady.
+She converted to Catholicism accordingly.
 The couple divorced in Washoe County, Nevada, US, on 12 December 1955; the marriage was annulled in Rome, Italy, on 22 June 1963.
-They had a daughter, Joan Dillon Moseley (born 1954).
+They had a daughter, Joan Dillon Moseley Bryan Frost (born 1954).

 Dillon married secondly on 1 March 1967 Prince Charles, brother of Grand Duke Jean of Luxembourg, at the Catholic Church of St. Edward the Confessor in Sutton Park, Surrey, UK.
 The marriage was the first authorized of a Luxembourgeois prince to a commoner – authorized by Grand Ducal decree issued 16 February 1967.
 She was styled "Her Royal Highness Princess Joan of Luxembourg".
 Prince Charles died in Imbarcati, Province of Pistoia, Italy, on 26 July 1977.
 They had two children: